 Also lending some substance to the contingency conspiracy theory are unconfirmed reports that a large shipment of cyanide, used in the mass suicide-murder, arrived in Jonestown only 2 days before Mr. Ryan's visit.
-Also related is the reported statement of a Jonestown assigned their checks to the Temple.
-However, he also noted that walle survivor that several days before Mr. Ryan arrived in Jonestown he heard Jones say that the Congressman's plane "might fall from the ple's Temple we offer these findings:
+Also related is the reported statement of a Jonestown 1 survivor that several days before Mr. Ryan arrived in Jonestown he heard Jones say that the Congressman's plane "might fall from the sky."